 But I guess if he were refused communion he would be excommunicated.
 That's what the word means, to be cast out of the community of the church, and it's extremely serious, what one might call the "nuclear option."
 Now in fact the American Catholic bishops are not going to really excommunicate him, which would entail telling all Catholics not to associate with him, and any church to lock its doors and cover the altars with black cloths if he tried to get in.
 Someone who dies excommunicate goes straight to hell.
 But someone who has committed a sin for which they have yet to perform confession and penance is not supposed to take communion (although they can go to church), which is what the bishops are advocating.

 © C. Dale Brittain 2021

-For more on medieval political and social history, see my ebook Positively Medieval, available on Amazon and other ebook platforms.
+For more on medieval religion and other aspects of medieval social history, see my ebook Positively Medieval, available on Amazon and other ebook platforms.
 Also available in paperback.